HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 | 14 | ![providericon] | determines if the goal has been satisfied and/or progress has been made on the goal and updates the goal appropriately | [SDOHCC Goal] |
 {:.grid .center  }

+#### Notes on Direct and Indirect Referrals

+1. Parties SHOULD use polling if one or both of the parties is unable to support the subscription model (see notes on the [Checking Task Status](checking_task_status.html) page).
+2. The receiving party for the referral SHOULD use the batch query process to request periodic updates of reference resources.
+3. The above system flows do not define the handling of all possible scenarios.
+Exchange scenarios may include refusing the referral, canceling the referral by either party, and error conditions that may occur when using RESTful exchanges.
+It is up to each party to follow the current best practice in managing the state of the referral.
+4. The Provider / Requester SHOULD set the Task.status to "requested" until it receives a valid HTTPS response indicating that the Task was received at which point it SHOULD set the Task.status to "received".

 ### Patient Workflow
 <a name="patientworkflow"></a>